animaomnium/animaomnium.github.io/content/optional-if-expressions.md

 Unlike Nystrom's solution, optional if-expressions do not require keeping track of expression vs. non-expression contexts.
 Does this mean they're easier to implement?
 Not exactly.

-Optional if-expressions only make sense in the context of a language with a generic Option type, a feature that is complex, which feature Nystrom's language does likely not have.
+Optional if-expressions only make sense in the context of a language with a generic `Option<T>` type, a feature that is complex, which feature Nystrom's language does likely not have.
 Admittedly, this language feature makes more sense in a language with generic ADTs (like Rust) than the language Nystrom is writing.

 The question, however, of how to integrate imperative, statement-oriented if-statements in an expression-oriented language, is an interesting one.
 Optional if-expressions are an unambiguous syntactic transformation, [sugar][13] for a common pattern often used.
 While they neatly resolve a couple problems, they're not perfect: